rickosborne/cascades/md/34-6-1-sandstorm.md

 I kicked my shoes off, turned and ran around the corner, and dove into row 27.
 Instead of going face first, I rotated and landed as if to sit in her lap.
 I grabbed at her purse with my left hand, attempting to pull it out of the way as I landed.
-It didn't come away clean—she managed to catch not of the straps with her own left hand.
+It didn't come away clean—she managed to catch one of the straps with her own left hand.
 My back slammed into her chest, catching that arm against the wall.
 I jammed my feet into the cracks between the row 26 seats, leveraging back into her with all of my strength.